 At Talent in Logistics, we know what usually happens next.
 You’ll liaise with your manager or director and build it into the marketing plan, you’ll put some spare time aside to gather your thoughts, then leave it untouched for weeks.
 You’ll get a submission deadline reminder a few days before the closing date and the whole thing will end up being rushed and quickly thrown together.

-The judging panel will have hundreds of entries to read, so including powerful opening paragraphs is vital.
-A bullet point opening section that summaries key achievements can help the submission to pack a punch.
-Including an introductory paragraph with hard-hitting facts sets the scene and will also help your submission stand out.
+The judging panel will have hundreds of entries to read, so including a powerful opening summary is vital.
+A bullet point opening section that summarises key achievements can help the submission to pack a punch.
 For 2019 we have made this easier for you and included a 200 word summary where you can provide an overview of the nominee that provides a robust, thorough and compelling argument.

 It’s certainly important for you to share the value you are achieving, but when other colleagues or teams in and out of your organisation realise it too gives you unbiased validation.
 Pull in quotes and feedback from colleagues, managers, internal stakeholders and external customers who can vouch for your work to give your submission even more credibility.
 For each award submission for 2019 you may include up to three supporting documents, such as testimonials; useful links; product or service information.